liamodwyer/github-pages/_workshop/index.md

 **_GitHub_**, on the other hand, is a website for hosting and sharing git repositories.
 It offers a web interface and functionality for working with such repositories.

 * As with git, a lot of the content on GitHub is software-related, though increasingly it is being used for other projects such as open access journals (e.g. Journal of Open Source Software), blogs, and academic text books.
-* There are other Git hosting services that offer many similar features to GitHub such as GitLab and Bitbucket.
 * GitHub can be used to publish content online.
 Any GitHub repository can have its own project website, blog and wiki using GitHub Pages.
 * GitHub hosts many open-licensed projects.
 By _forking_ one of these, a GitHub user can quickly create their own version of an existing project.
 A _forked_ project could be the basis for a new project, or it could be used to test new features and later be merged back into the original.
+* There are other git hosting services that offer many similar features to GitHub such as GitLab and Bitbucket.

 So git and GitHub are related, but different.
 You can choose to
 1. use git by itself to track changes and resolve conflicts or